The Best Travel Insurance for Seniors Over 80

 • Offers $100,000 in Emergency Medical coverage and $500,000 in Medical Evacuation coverage, exceeding our minimum policy recommendations for senior travelers

 IMG’s iTravelInsured Choice plan gets our pick for the best policy for seniors over 80 because of its popularity, medical coverage limits, and generous pre-existing condition eligibility window.
-Through this plan, seniors can travel with the peace of mind that they are financially protected in the event they get sick or injured while away from home.
+Through this plan, you can travel with the peace of mind that you are financially protected in the event you get sick or injured while away from home.

 This well-rounded policy also offers great coverage for other common travel disruptions, including trip delays, baggage loss, and missed connections.